et/clamshell/README.md

     % clamshell check Dependencies.list

-It should print out the list of dependencies.
-Dependencies up to date are in green, otherwise they are listed in red.
+It any dependencies are out of date, they will be listed in red.

 ### Options